SciML/DiffEqDocs.jl/docs/src/basics/integrator.md

 ## Handing Integrators

-The `integrator` type holds all of the information for the intermediate solution of the differential equation.
+The `integrator<:DEIntegrator` type holds all of the information for the intermediate solution of the differential equation.
 Useful fields are:

 * `t` - time of the proposed step